tablelandnetwork/docs/docs/playbooks/walkthroughs/nft-metadata.md

   - json metadata
 ---

-Tableland offers a dynamic and flexible way to store [NFT metadata](https://docs.opensea.io/docs/metadata-standards#metadata-structure).
-You can store the top-level metadata and nested attributes in tables and compose them together using a read query.
+Tableland offers a dynamic and flexible way to store [NFT metadata](/fundamentals/concepts/nft-metadata).
+You can use Tableland for structuring the top-level metadata and nested attributes in tables and compose them together using a read query.
 In order to craft the data into ERC721 compliant metadata, developers can store NFT attributes (traits like integers or strings) and _pointers_ large media on IPFS (or similar) in table cells—with access controls to allow for data mutability.

 ## Table data